-Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to S ying with any new or Indicate by check mark whether the registrant is a shell comp any (as defined in F Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of June 28, 2019, the aggregate market value of shares held by non-affiliates of the registrant (based upon the closing sale prices of such shares on the Nasdaq Global Select Market on June 28, 2019) was approximately \$663.0 billion.
+As of June 28, 2019, the aggregate market value of shares held by non-affiliates of the registrant (based upon the closing sale prices of such shares on the Nasdaq Global Select Market on June 28, 2019) was approximately \$663.0 billion.
 For purposes of calculating the aggregate market value of shares held by non-affiliates, we have assumed that all outstanding shares are held by non-affiliates, except for shares held by each of our executive officers, directors and 5% or greater stockholders.
 In the case of 5% or greater stockholders, we have not deemed such stockholders to be affiliates unless there are facts and circumstances which would indicate that such stockholders exercise any control over our company, or unless they hold 10% or more of our outstanding common stock.
 These assumptions should not be deemed to constitute an admission that all executive officers, directors and 5% or greater stockholders are, in fact, affiliates of our company, or that there are not other persons who may be deemed to be affiliates of our company.
-Further information concerning shareholdings of our officers, directors and principal stockholders is included or incorporated by reference in Part III, Item 12 of this Annual Report on Form 10-K. As of January 27, 2020, there were 299,895,185 shares of Class B common stock outstanding, and 340,979,832 shares es of the registrant's DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's Proxy Statement for the 2020 Ar Report on Form 10-K to the extent stated herein.
-Such proxy registrant's fiscal year ended December 31, 2019. • ·
+Further information concerning shareholdings of our officers, directors and principal stockholders is included or incorporated by reference in Part III, Item 12 of this Annual Report on Form 10-K.

+As of January 27, 2020, there were 299,895,185 shares of the registrant's Class A common stock outstanding, 46,411,073 shares of the registrant's Class B common stock outstanding, and 340,979,832 shares of the registrant's Class C capital stock outstanding.